Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 voltage transfer characteristics
 Day3:
 lab3 screenshots
+To plot the voltage Transfer Characteristics of CMOS inverter, while simulating the spice file of Voltage transfer characteristics use the below command plot out vs in
 ![lab3 spice file vtc](https://user-images.githubusercontent.com/90343497/132996978-0aa7ceb3-6bb7-427f-a645-e3bb7c8a5ef5.png)
 ![lab 3 simulation vtc](https://user-images.githubusercontent.com/90343497/132996987-16a6d318-de5f-48b8-8b22-85044ad295d9.png)
 ![lab 3 vtc output](https://user-images.githubusercontent.com/90343497/132997004-5f73393d-137b-4e19-b4c1-1191773fe998.png)
+To plot the transient analysis of CMOS inverter along with the input curve, while simulating the spice file of Transient analysis use the below command: plot out vs time in
+To get the pulse waveform:In below spice file of transient analysis of CMOS,in the netlist description rise time,fall time,starting, ex:Vin in 0 PULSE(0 1.8 0 0.1ns 0.1ns 2ns 4ns)
+first value inside pulse is
+second value inside pulse is
+third value inside pulse is
+fourth value inside pulse is
+fifth value inside pulse is
+sixth value inside pulse is
+seventh value inside pulse is
 ![lab3 tran spice file](https://user-images.githubusercontent.com/90343497/132997019-a840dca0-2c6a-483e-b81e-969984bec8a0.png)
 ![lab 3 tran spice simulation](https://user-images.githubusercontent.com/90343497/132997033-415ba4dc-6bc7-4e75-9f76-618ce5cc132e.png)
 ![lab 3 tran output](https://user-images.githubusercontent.com/90343497/132997046-769ca728-1b6c-40c2-8f43-5c1ba8669901.png)

-The characteristics that define the CMOS inverter robustness are:
+To calculate the rise time delay and fall time delay we will do the transient analysis of CMOS How to calculate the output rise time delay and fall time delay of an inverter: output rise time delay = rise time of output - fall time of input at 50% of Vout output fall time delay = fall time of output - rise time of input at 50% of Vout The characteristics that define the CMOS inverter robustness are:
 1.Switching threshold voltage
 2.Noise Margin